 10 Facts About Harry Houdini

-Though Harry Houdini passed away more than 90 years ago, his mystique has never faded.
+Though Harry Houdini died nearly a century ago, his mystique has never faded.
 The famed magician captured the imagination of the world with his death-defying stunts and performances, many of which still baffle modern magicians.
 Whether he was escaping from a straitjacket while suspended from a crane above the streets or getting out of his famed “Chinese water torture cell” with just moments of air to spare, Houdini had a habit of leaving everyone in awe.
 And with performances that spectacular, it shouldn’t come as a shock that his life was just as fascinating.
 Read on for some interesting facts about Harry Houdini.

 1. Harry Houdini's real name was Ehrich Weiss.